opendp/smartnoise-core/contributing.md

 ### For new statistics:
-  - A `Component` implementation containing `propagate_property` function describing how to propagate input data through that node in the graph.
+  - A `Component` implementation containing `propagate_property` function describing how to propagate properties through that node in the graph.
+This function also contains checks that differential privacy guarantees are met, e.g. that the sensitivity is computable, that the data is conformable, or if the computation can fail from overflows.
   - A `Sensitivity` implementation with `compute_sensitivity` function that describes how to compute the statistic for all combinations of implemented privacy definitions and sensitivity spaces
         - any derivations used for sensitivities should be derived in the `whitepapers/sensitivities`,